Abhyankar valuations, Pr\"ufer-Manis valuations, and perfectoid Tate algebras

-In this section we prove Theorem \ref{thm:ab:topsimp} from the introduction, i.e., we show that the two conditions on a continuous absolute value on an affinoid algebra $A$ we have studied so far, namely, ``Abhyankar'' and ``topologically simple'', are mutually exclusive for affinoid algebras in the sense of Tate (i.e., strictly affinoid algebras).
-Before we start, let's exposit an example that makes such a statement rather subtle. \begin{exam} Let \(A = K\langle X\rangle \langle r / X\rangle \colonequals K\langle X, T / r\rangle / (X (T / r) - 1)\), where \(r \not\in \sqrt{|K^{\times}|}\) and \(r < 1\).
-Then, \(A\) is an affinoid algebra in the sense of Berkovich, but not in the sense of Tate.
-Geometrically, \(\mathscr{M}(A)\) is an annulus with an irrational interior radius \(r\), and is thus a subspace of the ball.
-Let \(v\) denote the Gauss norm of radius \(r\) on \(A\).
-Then \(v\) is in the Shilov boundary of \(A\), so \(v\) is Abhyankar.
-Moreover, there are no points (classical, type II or III, hence neither type IV) that lie in \(\mathscr{M}(A)\) which have radius less than \(r\), so the \(r\)-Gauss norm does not dominate any points of \(\mathscr{M}(A)\).
-Thus, there are no closed ideals in the valuation topology determined by \(v\), so \(v\) is also topologically simple.
+We now prove Theorem \ref{thm:ab:topsimp} from the introduction, i.e., we show that two of the conditions on a continuous absolute value on an affinoid algebra $A$ we have studied so far, namely, ``rational Abhyankar'' and ``topologically simple'', are mutually exclusive for affinoid algebras in the sense of Tate (i.e., strictly affinoid algebras).
+Before we start, let's exposit an example that makes such a statement rather subtle.